JvanKatwijk/qt-dab/README.md

 configures the program to have the *backend* run in a separate thread.

-In the Windows configuration one may also choose, however *soapy* is not supported.
+In the Windows configuration one may also choose
 ````
 CONFIG		+= extio
 ````

 for use with (appropriate) extio handlers

-Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq` as well as 16-bit wav `*.sdr` files) is configured by default.
+Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq` as well as 16-bit wav `*.sdr` files, and the new xml-files) is configured by default.

 ------------------------------------------------------------------
 Configuring using CMake